awsdocs/amazon-sagemaker-developer-guide/doc_source/API_CreateNotebookInstance.md

  ** [DirectInternetAccess](#API_CreateNotebookInstance_RequestSyntax) **   <a name="SageMaker-CreateNotebookInstance-request-DirectInternetAccess"></a>
 Sets whether Amazon SageMaker provides internet access to the notebook instance\.
 If you set this to `Disabled` this notebook instance will be able to access resources only in your VPC, and will not be able to connect to Amazon SageMaker training and endpoint services unless your configure a NAT Gateway in your VPC\.
-For more information, see [Notebook Instances Are Enabled with Internet Access by Default](appendix-additional-considerations.md#appendix-notebook-and-internet-access)\.
+For more information, see [Notebook Instances Are Internet\-Enabled by Default](appendix-additional-considerations.md#appendix-notebook-and-internet-access)\.
 You can set the value of this parameter to `Disabled` only if you set a value for the `SubnetId` parameter\.
 Type: String
 Valid Values:` Enabled | Disabled`
 Required: No